-The Leica M (Typ 240) and the Leica SL (Typ 601) are two enthusiast cameras that were officially introduced, respectively, in September 2012 and October 2015.
-The M Typ 240 is a fixed lens compact, while the SL is a rangefinder-style mirrorless.
+The Leica M (Typ 240) and the Leica SL (Typ 601) are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and October 2015.
+The M Typ 240 is a rangefinder-focusing mirrorless, while the SL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The M Typ 240 has a resolution of 23.7 megapixel, whereas the SL provides 24 MP.
+The M Typ 240 has a resolution of 23.7 megapixels, whereas the SL provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Leica M Typ 240 and the Leica SL.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M Typ 240 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is notably larger (37 percent) than the Leica M Typ 240.
 Moreover, the SL is markedly heavier (25 percent) than the M Typ 240.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The M Typ 240 was somewhat cheaper (by 7 percent) than the SL at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the SL is 1 percent bigger.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.